-In case that SF is declared as RAW by the generator or by SÚJB and subsequently disposed in DGR, this activity shall be also regulated by the legislation relating to RAW in underground (currently the Act No. 44/1988 Coll. and the Act No. 61/1988 Coll., as amended).
+In the case that SF is declared as RAW by the generator or by SÚJB and subsequently disposed in DGR, this activity shall be also regulated by the legislation relating to RAW in underground (currently the Act No. 44/1988 Coll. and the Act No. 61/1988 Coll., as amended).

 The links between individual stages of SF management were already considered in the Policy (see Chapter 2.2) whereas all key stages of SF management are defined in the Atomic Act and its implementing regulations.
 The current activities cover all stages of SF management up to its storage.
-SÚRAO was established in 1998 as the state organization responsible for activities associated with RAW storage, including activities related to SF treatment into a form suitable for disposal and activities associated with the preparation, construction, commissioning, operation and decommissioning of storage systems.
+SÚRAO was established in 1998 as the state organization responsible for activities associated with RAW disposal, including activities related to SF treatment into a form suitable for disposal and activities associated with the preparation, construction, commissioning, operation and decommissioning of disposal systems.

 In the Czech Republic, the protection of individuals, the society and the environment against radiological hazards due to SF management is mainly established in the Atomic Act and in the Decree No. 422/2016 Coll., on radiation protection and security of radionuclide sources.
-In compliance with international recommendations and according to the European Community law, the Decree stipulates requirements for assurance of radiation protection in exposure situations and methods of securing of radionuclide sources, including radionuclide sources in security categories 1 through 3, including exposure limits (general limits for the population, radiation personnel limits and limits for apprentices and students), derived limits and authorized limits of exposure.
+In compliance with international recommendations and according to the European Community law, the Decree stipulates requirements for assurance of radiation protection in exposure situations.